JScarry/pands-problem-sheet/week03/Lab3.1Extraquestions.md

 #Lab3.1 extra questions.
 #Author: Jarlath

-# Q6.
+Q6.
 Why does this expression cause an error?
 How can you fix it?
 #message = 'I have eaten ' + 99 + ' burritos.'
 #print (message)

-# this did not work because 99 is an int.
+This did not work because 99 is an int.
 Only a str can be added to a str with the operator + +

 message = 'I have eaten ' + str(99) + ' burritos.'
 print (message)